 The “Internet of Things” (IoT) is not the "hype" or a "buzzword" anymore, it now has the power to change our world.
-From Gartner's 50B devices connected by 2020, there is a concrete indication that IoT will play an important role in our everyday life, which imposes a corresponding cash flow increase.
-Nowadays, many companies build their business proposals to show how IoT improved their competitive growth on the market.
-You will surely see some interesting cases of IoT explained in this article and this may give you a glimpse of which areas will be mostly integrating IoT solutions and make a profit from them.
+From Gartner's 50B devices connected by 2020, there is a concrete indication that IoT will play an important role in our everyday life, which directly imposes a corresponding cash flow increase.
+Nowadays, many companies build or re-think their business models to validate how IoT can improve their competitive growth on the market.
+You will surely see some interesting market trends of IoT in this article, and this may give you a glimpse of which areas will be mostly integrating IoT solutions and make a profit from.

-Here at AllThingsTalk, the IoT Cloud back-end and customised front-end, we have an intensive approach to the wide community while providing the hardware, software and integration with IoT cloud as a simple, but worthy education, that can turn out into your own business.
-We don't expect much, but rather provide you what is that you need to start materialising your ideas.
-It may be in the area of air quality, water quality, plant irrigation... - just name it! :) Therefore, our collaboration with OKdo as a hardware provider means a lot tu as, since this is a solution that addresses you the most.
+Here at AllThingsTalk by ALSO, the IoT Cloud back-end and customised front-end, we serve with the intensive approach to a wide community while providing the hardware, software and integration with IoT cloud as a simple but worthy education, that can turn into your own business some day.
+We don't expect much, but rather provide you what you need to start materialising your ideas.
+It may be in the area of air quality, water quality, plant irrigation... - just name it! :) Therefore, our collaboration with you means a lot to us, since this is a model that addresses your needs, the successful progress and a certain goals achieved at the finish line.

 Smarter Natural Disaster Management

-The ability to predict, with fine-grained accuracy, the onset of conditions that promote forest fires before they get out of control or even begin, allow containment teams to respond more quickly and first responders to rapidly manage targeted evacuations.
-This same concept applies equally to the smarter detection of and reaction to mudslides, avalanches, earthquakes and other natural disasters.
+The ability to predict, with fine-grained accuracy, the onset of conditions that promote forest fires before they get out of control or even begin, allow containment teams to respond more quickly, while enabling first responders to manage targeted evacuations better and more aligned to the real situation in the field.
+This concept may apply also to the smarter flood detection and/or improved reaction to mudslides, avalanches, earthquakes and other natural disasters.

 Smarter Urban Management